Summary

 The bot recommended simple, friendly dialogue and focusing on shared interests.
 Actually not bad!
 It also recommends buying your potential "soulmate" a drink if in a bar or club.
 If the conversation goes well it recommends buying them another, although the computer steps in to warn you to be aware of your limits with consuming alcohol (lol).
 It's uncanny how the AI is able to understand things like social situations but is also able to do high-level mathematics or write poems for you.
 It's wrong sometimes, sometimes hilariously so, but the potential is there for any number of applications in a business setting.

-I asked my friend Hailey Yoon, co-founder of Dubai-based tech startup IO21 about this, and to my surprise, she said that this is not overblown– she believes ChatGBT is a bona fide threat to Google.
+I asked my friend Hailey Yoon, co-founder of Dubai-based tech startup IO21 about this, and to my surprise, she said that this is not overblown– she believes ChatGPT is a bona fide threat to Google.
 She went on to say that the documentation for the chatbot is excellent, which is rare for this type of product.
 This makes the bot even more powerful than it appears at first glance because it can rapidly learn and improve.

-I'm not saying it will completely replace Google istelf, but ChatGBT is a huge threat for sure.
+I'm not saying it will completely replace Google istelf, but ChatGPT is a huge threat for sure.
 It has the potential of offering a more accurate and suitable search result.

 -Hailey Yoon, co-founder/CTO, IO21.